Skip to main content

 • a change of placement.

-How many hours per week will my child receive instructional instruction once he/she is enrolled with IIS?
+How many hours per week will my child receive instructional instruction once he/she is approved for HHT?

 How long will my child receive instruction?

-• Continuation of services is always subject to review and requires re-verification by a physician/psychologist/psychiatrist.
+• Continuation of services is always subject to review and requires re-verification by the appropriate qualified medical or mental health provider.

-• For a student with an IEP who is determined to be in need of IIS due to an emotional condition, educational placement in IIS may not exceed 60 consecutive school days.
+• For a student with an IEP who is determined to be in need of HHT due to an emotional condition, educational placement in HHT may not exceed 60 consecutive school days.

-What are concurrent delivery of services for students eligible for IIS?
+What are concurrent delivery of services for students eligible for HHT?

 Concurrent delivery of instructional services may be provided for a student whose physical or emotional condition requires the student to be absent from school on an intermittent basis.
 Examples of these conditions are kidney failure, cancer, asthma, cystic fibrosis, sickle cell anemia, depression, and bipolar disorder.
 For students who receive concurrent delivery of instructional services, service need is reverified annually.

-What are the guidelines to follow when face-to-face instruction is being provided?
+What are the guidelines to follow if in-person instruction is being provided?

-• A responsible adult (21 or older) must be present in the home during the IIS teaching sessions.
+• A responsible adult (21 or older) must be present in the home during the HHT teaching sessions.

-• Students should be prepared to begin instruction when the teacher arrives.
+• Students should be prepared to begin instruction when the instructor arrives.

 • Provide a quiet, well-lit and smoke-free room for each instructional session.